 Customer retention analysis and churn prediction are terms that many people associate primarily with the e-commerce world.
 But other companies can also measure these two factors, even B2B ones.
 In fact, measuring customer retention and customer churn can significantly improve your business results and future predictions.
-With appropriate analysis and data monitoring, your B2B company can obtain valuable insight that will shape its development.
+With appropriate data analytics services and data monitoring, your B2B company can obtain valuable insight that will shape its development.

 Customer retention analysis and churn prediction are factors that are tightly associated with each other and, in essence, they refer to the same problem.
 If you cannot retain your customers, the customer churn index grows.
 Naturally, every company tries to curb the customer churn index and maximize their efforts that result in customer retention.